sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 ### Network node (network1)

-The network node provides DHCP service to all instances and SNAT service to instances without floating IP addresses.
+The network node provides DHCP service to all instances and SNAT service to instances without a floating IP address.

 1. Configure base options.